 Different versions can be found in Buddhist, Jain, and ancient literary works.
 He is variously identified as a member of the Kshatriya Moriya clan ruling Pippalivahana on the present-day Indo-Nepal border, as a peacock-tamer, as the son of a woman named Mura, and even as being closely or distantly related to the Nandas.

 As a result, historians disagree about his social roots.
-According to some historians, he seems to have come from a common family and was not a prince, but rather a commoner with no direct claim to the throne of Magadha.
+According to some historians, he seemed to have come from a common family and was not a prince but rather a commoner with no direct claim to the throne of Magadha.

 Other historians say that he was a member of the Moriya or Maurya tribe, which had fallen on hard times by the 4th century BCE, and that Chandragupta grew up among peacock-tamers, herdsmen, and hunters.

 He is referred to as a Kshatriya in Buddhist scriptures and mediaeval inscriptions.
 As a result, it is possible that he belonged to a Kshatriya or related caste, as the Brahmin Kautilya would not have selected him for rulership if he had not been a Kshatriya or related caste.

 Even though he came from a modest family, Chandragupta didn't believe his upbringing had anything to do with his political ambitions.
 In any case, Chandragupta was almost certainly active in the pursuit of his goals as a young man, according to historical facts.